Not a 'good look': White House fight over masks signaled Covid-19 plans running awry - KRDO

 “If you have the whole West Wing running around wearing masks, it wasn’t a good look,” one administration official recalled of the directive that came down from senior staff and lawyers.

+Months later, the virus has hit the epicenter of the White House.
+President Donald Trump, who has long insisted the country is rounding the corner on the virus and mocked Democratic rival Joe Biden for wearing a mask, announced early Friday that he and first lady Melania Trump had tested positive.

-The West Wing wanted to “portray confidence and make the public believe there was absolutely nothing to worry about,” the official said, revealing the image-conscious reason for the opposition to masks for the first time.
+The West Wing had wanted to “portray confidence and make the public believe there was absolutely nothing to worry about,” the official, who spoke before the President’s diagnosis, said, revealing the image-conscious reason for the opposition to masks for the first time.

 The directive opened a schism in the White House complex that would ultimately hinder its ability to contain the spread of the new virus they were now calling Covid-19.
 Interviews with more than a dozen current and former administration officials show how that fissure appeared and spread even as confirmed cases in the US began to grow.

-Note: This story has been updated Friday to reflect President Donald Trump’s positive coronavirus test.